fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11c.md

 Having written a nice application it's time to think about how we're going to deploy it to the use of real users.

 In [part 3](/en/part3/deploying_app_to_internet) of this course, we did this by simply <i>pushing the git repository</i> to the servers of the cloud provider [Heroku](https://www.heroku.com/home).
-It is pretty simple at least compared to many other type of hosting setups but still contains risks: nothing prevents us from accidently pushing broken code to production.
+It is pretty simple to release software in Heroku at least compared to many other type of hosting setups but it still contains risks: nothing prevents us from accidently pushing broken code to production.

-In this part, we're going to look at the principles of making a deployment safely and some of the principles of deploying software on both a small and large scale.
+Next, we're going to look at the principles of making a deployment safely and some of the principles of deploying software on both a small and large scale.

-### Principles
+### Anything that can go wrong...

 We'd like to define some rules about how our deployment process should work but before that, we have to look at some constraints of reality.

 One on phrasing of Murphy's Law holds that: